 Examples of ESG factors that our investment teams may consider as part of their company and industry analysis include:

-We have a clear and demonstrable policy of training and developing our analysts, which is measured through the use of training and competence matrices.
-Examples of training programmes in the investment team in London include the CFA and CISI courses which generally include a module on ESG issues and the broad range of topics that fall under this heading.
+Training programmes have been undertaken by the investment team in London include the CFA and CISI courses which generally include a module on ESG issues and the broad range of topics that fall under this heading.